 As early as freshman year, students have the opportunity to apply what they’re learning in the classroom to research projects that put them ahead of the game when applying for jobs or graduate school.
 These research projects, done in collaboration with our dedicated science faculty, often lead to scientific presentations by students at local, national, and international meetings.

 Degrees in the sciences prepare students for a variety of careers in research laboratories, hospitals, industry, and government and nonprofit agencies.
 Students are also ready to apply to graduate programs, as well as for admission to medical, physical therapy, and other professional schools.
-For those interested in secondary education, Widener offers the science education major with certifications in biology, chemistry, earth and space science, mathematics, physics, or general science.
+For those interested in secondary education, Widener offers certifications in biology, chemistry, earth and space science, mathematics, and physics.

 Science majors engage in active learning both inside and outside the classroom.
 Laboratory and field courses, research projects, co-ops, internships, and service learning provide real-world skills and experience.
 Students can also take advantage of study abroad opportunities.
 For example, environmental science students visit Costa Rica to study sustainable agriculture practices and help farmers harvest coffee beans for the production of Widener’s own coffee brand, WU Brew.